mozilla-services/iprepd/README.md

 ### Legacy endpoints

-The initial version of iprepd focused purely on reputation management for IP addresses.
+The initial version of repd focused purely on reputation management for IP addresses.
 Requests to the legacy endpoints deal only with IP addresses, and are intended to maintain compatibility with older clients.